Alaska Trip Add Ons

 Bear Viewing at Katmailand: The famed bear viewing at Brooks Falls is only a short walk from Katmailand's Brooks Lodge.
 As many as fifty bears can be viewed fishing along the mile and a half long Brooks River during the peak of the salmon season.

-Barrow Arctic Tour: Barrow is an exciting Alaska destination that you won't want to miss when planning your vacation.
+Utqiagvik (Barrow) Arctic Tour: Utqiagvik (formerly known as Barrow) is an exciting Alaska destination that you won't want to miss when planning your vacation.
 This city is rich in cultural history, tradition, and spectacular landscapes that will leave you with an unforgettable view of Alaska.

 Arctic Ocean Adventure: Travel to the shores of the Arctic Ocean along the rugged and extremely remote Dalton Highway to Prudhoe Bay.
 You will make several crossings along the way: the Yukon River; the Arctic Circle; and the Brooks Mountain range.
 There are many opportunities for wildlife sightings including grizzly bears, caribou, and the unique musk ox.
 Arrive at the Arctic Ocean, and tour the start of the Trans-Alaska Pipeline.
 Round trip from Fairbanks.